Member Since: 2015

 Title: Concertmaster — The Marlowe and Patricia Kluter Endowed Chair

-She has performed with the Aspen Chamber Symphony and the Los Angeles Philharmonic Institute Orchestras, and has made many concerto appearances.
-In 1986, Mari Thomas was awarded a five year contract with the Young Artist Guild for recitals throughout California, was a guest artist in the Aspen Winter Chamber Music Series and has broadcast on a regular basis.
+Mari has performed with the Aspen Chamber Symphony and the Los Angeles Philharmonic Institute Orchestras, and has made many concerto appearances.
+In 1986, she was awarded a five-year contract with the Young Artist Guild for recitals throughout California, was a guest artist in the Aspen Winter Chamber Music Series and has broadcast on a regular basis.

-Currently, Mari is concertmaster of Sinfonia Gulf Coast in Destin Florida, and plays regularly with the Cincinnati Chamber Orchestra, the Cincinnati Symphony Orchestra, and the ensemble Concert Nova.
+In addition to the RSO, Mari serves as concertmaster of Sinfonia Gulf Coast in Destin Florida, and plays regularly with the Cincinnati Chamber Orchestra, the Cincinnati Symphony Orchestra, and the ensemble Concert Nova.
 She enjoys a full schedule of freelance work including orchestral playing, chamber music and a wide variety of cross over ensembles.
-She is married to trumpeter David Thomas and has three busy teenagers.